saliinGithub/saliinGithub/README.md

-- 👋 Hi, I’m @saliinGithub
+- 👋 Hi, I’m @ Sirjana Basnet
-- 👀 I’m interested in ... to do coding in dark corner with a cup of coffee.

 - 🌱 I’m currently learning ...
-HTML,CSS, JS, UI/UX design,Figma,Filmora13,OOP in java
+HTML,CSS, JS, UI/UX design,Figma,OOP in java
 - 💞️ I’m looking to collaborate on ...
 Designig projects
-- 📫 How to reach me ...
-It's difficult bruh.
-- 😄 Pronouns: ...
-Sth diff
-- ⚡ Fun fact: ...
-Enjoying alone in this crucial world.

 <!---
 saliinGithub/saliinGithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.